pivotal/docs-tap/scalability.hbs.md

 ## Best Practices

-The following table describes the resource limits changes that are required for TAP components to support the aforementioned scale of apps.
+The following table describes the resource limit changes that are required for components to support the scale configuration described in the previous table.

 |**Controller/Pod**|**CPU**|**Memory**|**Other changes**|**Build** | **Run** | **Iterate** |**Changes made in**|
 |:------|:------|:--------|:-------|:------|:------|:-----|:------|:--------|:-------|